College admissions in South Korea: Special screening

-The special screening can be largely divided into two types: the special screening system in the quota and the extra-quota special screening.
+In South Korea, the special screening system for college admission is divided into two categories: the quota special screening and the extra-quota special screening.

+The quota special screening is designed for students who have exceptional talents or achievements in specific areas such as sports, music, or the arts.
+Each university sets a quota for the number of students that can be admitted through the quota special screening process.
+The quota varies by university and program, and the number of spots available is limited.
+Therefore, the competition for admission through the quota special screening process is highly competitive.

+The extra-quota special screening is designed for students who have outstanding academic achievements or unique talents that are not covered by the quota special screening categories.
+The extra-quota special screening process does not have a set number of spots available, and the number of students admitted through this process can vary depending on the university and program.
+The competition for admission through the extra-quota special screening process is also highly competitive.

+The application process and requirements for both the quota special screening and the extra-quota special screening vary depending on the university and program.
+However, they may include additional essays, interviews, or auditions to demonstrate the student's talents and skills, as well as their academic performance and other application materials.

+It's important to note that the special screening process is different from the regular admission process and may have different application deadlines and evaluation criteria.
+Therefore, students who are interested in special screening should carefully review the admission requirements and prepare their application materials well in advance.

 Special screening system within the quota

 The special screening system within the quota includes special talent screening for employed people and students who have performed well in music, art, sports, and other specialties.
 Most universities usually select and implement their own standards when implementing the special admission system within the quota.
 In this case, it is conducted in consideration of the school's ideology (especially private universities) or characteristics.
 In other words, the special screening system within the quota can be largely divided into three types: the employed screening, specialty screening, and independent standard screening by universities.
 It is mainly being recruited from early admission.
 Occasionally, regular admissions may be conducted, but the number is small compared to early admissions.
 However, as major universities in Seoul increase the proportion of regular admissions, the Special screening system within the quota tends to be abolished.